-Feature Description Master Volume The output volume of the Dream Player may be adjusted to your situation.
-For example if you have a set of speakers in your project but cannot access the volume on the physical speaker you may adjust the volume that the Dream Player produces.
-No Fade One of the most self explanatory features in the file.
+Feature Description No Fade One of the more self explanatory features in the file.
 If you want the Dream Player to fade, leave this feature disabled with a "#" in front of it.
 If you want the audio to instantly stop instead of fading then activate the feature.
-Fade Time A neat feature of this CONFIG.TXT file is that you may customize the fade time exactly to the millisecond that you need.
+Fade Out Time A neat feature of this CONFIG.TXT file is that you may customize the fade time exactly to the millisecond that you need.
 You may use anything from 1MS to 65000MS.
 If you have No Fade enabled then the fade time is irrelevant.
+Fade In Time Contrastingly you also may need a Fade In time for track resume to work properly.
+It works exactly the same as the Fade Out Time only these settings set how long the Fade In time should be.
+Setting a nice fade out time and then fade in time when resuming is a good idea so that when the track resumes it does not suddenly jump into something really loud, a fade in time would make the transition a lot smoother.